glnmario/glnmario.github.io/index.md

 ## Working with me
 **Before e-mailing me, please read the following!**
 Below is a list of funding schemes and programmes.
-If you intend to apply for one of these opportunities, for another programme, or if you have secured your own funding, you are welcome to get in touch.
+If you intend to apply for one of these opportunities, for another programme (e.g., through FLI or Coefficient Giving), or if you have secured your own funding, you are welcome to get in touch.
 I am happy to discuss and support applications that align with my research.
 Please indicate clearly in your message the area you would like to work on, and include a *brief* research proposal).
 General inquiries are extremely unlikely to receive a response.
   - [UCL Research Excellence Scholarship](https://www.ucl.ac.uk/scholarships/research-excellence-scholarship)
   - [UCL Research Opportunity Scholarship](https://www.ucl.ac.uk/scholarships/ucl-research-opportunity-scholarship)
   - [UCL Linguistics MPhil/PhD](https://www.ucl.ac.uk/prospective-students/graduate/research-degrees/linguistics-mphil-phd) (Note: if you apply for a scholarship, you will need to apply for this in parallel)